cjrh/deadpool/README.rst

 occurrences of a mysterious `RuntimeError`_ that caused the Pebble pool to become broken and no longer accept new tasks.

-My goal with ``Deadpool`` is to make a process pool executor that is impossible to break.
-The tradeoffs are that I care less about:

-- being cross-platform
-- optimizing per-task latency
+My goal with ``Deadpool`` is that **the pool must never enter a broken state**.
+Any means by which that can happen will be considered a bug.

 What differs from `ProcessPoolExecutor`_?
 -----------------------------------------

 ``Deadpool`` is generally similar to `ProcessPoolExecutor`_ since it executes tasks in subprocesses, and implements the standard ``Executor`` abstract interface.
-However, it differs in the following ways:
+We can draw a few comparisons to the stdlib pool to guide your decision process about whether this makes sense for your use-case:

-- ``Deadpool`` makes a new subprocess for every task submitted to the pool (up to the ``max_workers`` limit).
-It is like having ``max_tasks_per_child == 1`` (a new feature in Python 3.11, although it was available in `multiprocessing.Pool`_ since Python 3.2).
-I have ideas about making this configurable, but for now this is a much less important than overall resilience of the pool.
-This also means that ``Deadpool`` doesn't suffer from long-lived subprocesses being affected by memory leaks, usually created by native extensions.
+- ``Deadpool`` precreates all subprocesses up to the pool size.
+- ``Deadpool`` also supports the ``max_tasks_per_child`` parameter (a new feature in Python 3.11, although it was available in `multiprocessing.Pool`_ since Python 3.2).
 - ``Deadpool`` defaults to the `forkserver <https://docs.python.org/3.11/library/multiprocessing.html#contexts-and-start-methods>`_ multiprocessing context, unlike the stdlib pool which defaults to ``fork`` on Linux.
 It's just a setting though, you can change it in the same way as with the stdlib pool.
-- ``Deadpool`` does not keep a pool of processes around indefinitely.
-  There will only be as many concurrent processes running as there is work to be done, up to the limit set by the ``max_workers`` parameter; but if there are fewer tasks to be executed, there will be fewer active subprocesses.
-When there are no pending or active tasks, there will be *no subprocesses present*.
-They are created on demand as necessary and disappear when not required.
+Like the stdlib, I strongly advise you to avoid using ``fork`` because propagation threads and locks via fork is going to ruin your day eventually.
+- ``Deadpool`` can ask the system allocator (Linux only) to return unused memory back to the OS based on exceeding a max threshold RSS.
+  For long-running pools and modern kernels, the system memory allocator can hold onto unused memory for a surprisingly long time, and coupled with bloat due to memory fragmentation, this can result in carrying very large RSS values in your pool.
+The ``max_tasks_per_child`` helps with this because a subprocess is entirely erased when the max is reached, but it does mean that periodically there will be a small latency penalty from constructing the replacement subprocess.
+In my opinion, ``max_tasks_per_child`` is appropriate for when you know or suspect there's a real memory leak somewhere in your code (or a 3rd-party package!), and the easiest way to deal with that right now is just to periodically remove a process.
 - ``Deadpool`` tasks can have timeouts.
 When a task hits the timeout, the underlying subprocess in the pool is killed with ``SIGKILL``.
   The entire process tree of that subprocess is killed.
+Your application logic needs to handle this.
+The ``finalizer`` will not run.
 - ``Deadpool`` tasks can have priorities.
 The priority is set in the ``submit()`` call.
 See the examples later in this document for further discussion on priorities.